British Columbia Highway 17: Mainland section

 Highway 17 looking South near Port Mann (Surrey) British Columbia.
 New and old Port Mann Bridge in background.

 On the Mainland, Highway 17 is known as the South Fraser Perimeter Road (SFPR), a component of the British Columbia Ministry of Transportation's Gateway Program.
 It is a four-lane highway with a mix of freeway and expressway sections.
-The highway has a speed limit of 80 km/h over most of its length, connecting the Tsawwassen Ferry Terminal and Highway 99 in Delta to Highway 1 at 176th Street in Surrey, and providing access to all five of the major Fraser River crossings in Metro Vancouver.
+The highway has a speed limit of 80 km/h over most of its length, connecting the Tsawwassen Ferry Terminal and Highway 99 in Delta with Highway 1 at 176th Street in Surrey, and providing access to all five of the major Fraser River crossings in Metro Vancouver.
 The mainland section is notable for its extensive use of noise walls, split level construction through Delta and use in some urban sections of so-called Quiet Pavement to reduce traffic noise.

 The South Fraser Perimeter Road is 44 km long.
 Beginning at the Tsawwassen Ferry Terminal, it heads northeast on a 1.8 km long causeway to land on the Tsawwassen Peninsula, then continues northeast for 5 km to an interchange with Highway 17A.
 It then follows the CN Railway's Deltaport chord and 72nd Street northeast for 6.2 km to an interchange with Highway 99.
 The road then runs through the west side of Burns Bog, but avoiding the conservation area, and past the south side of the Tilbury and Sunbury industrial areas for 9.7 km before it reaches the Fraser River at an interchange connecting to Highway 91 via Highway 91 Connector.
-It then proceeds east along the south bank of the Fraser River through North Delta and Surrey, passing under the Alex Fraser, Pattullo and Port Mann bridges, before turning southeast at Surrey Bend Regional Park to terminate at its junction with Highway 1 and Highway 15, 21 km from Highway 91 Connector.
+It then proceeds east along the south bank of the Fraser River through North Delta and Surrey, passing under the Alex Fraser, stal̕əw̓asəm and Port Mann bridges, before turning southeast at Surrey Bend Regional Park to terminate at its junction with Highway 1 and Highway 15, 21 km from Highway 91 Connector.